jrfdy6/closetgptrenew/backend/README.md

-# ClosetGPT Backend
+# Easy Outfit Backend

-This is the backend API for ClosetGPT, providing AI-powered clothing analysis and outfit recommendations.
+This is the backend API for Easy Outfit, providing AI-powered clothing analysis and outfit recommendations.

 ## Features